claravilla/tea-cupper/README.md

 - CANVAS API (for the game itself)

 ## GAME RULES
-- The plaver needs to cross the table and reach the teapot without crashing in any obstacles.
+- The player needs to cross the table and reach the teapot without crashing into any obstacle.
-- Player can move up down left right.
+- Player can move up down left right within the game board.
 - There are 2 "safe" rows (start and end) where there are no obstacles.
-- If the player crashes in an obstacle, it's reset to starting position, until the lives run out.
+- If the player crashes into an obstacle, it's reset to starting position, until the lives run out.
 - If the player reaches the teapot, it wins.
 - If the player runs out of lives, it loses.
 - If the time elapsed and the player hasn't reached the teapoit, it loses.